Middlewich Eastern Bypass - statutory order details

 Objections and Judicial Challenge

-The Orders listed above will be submitted to the Secretary of State for Transport for confirmation following expiry of the objection period on the 16 August 2021 as per the revised notice.
-Anyone who wishes to make representations about the Orders (or any one of them) may do before the 16 August 2021 so by contacting:
+The Orders listed above will be submitted to the Secretary of State for Transport for confirmation following expiry of the objection period on the 9 August 2021 (Compulsory purchase order).
+Anyone who wishes to make representations about the Orders (or any one of them) may do before the 13 September 2021 or the Compulsory Purchase Order before 9 August so by contacting:

 The Secretary of State for Transport